MadebyDaris/MadebyDaris.github.io/content/posts/Ogl/index.md

 ---
-title: "Physics Engine: Inertia Physics Engine"
+title: "Physics Engine: Inertia Overview
-date: 2025-01-01
-description: "An article on my physics engine Inertia and how to use it and general overview"
+description: "An overview of physics engine Inertia and how to use it and general overview"
 tags: ["Software Engineering", "Physics", "Astronomy"]
 type: post
 weight: 25